Smithsonian/cheby_checker/README.md

 # sifter
-python code to search the ITF (isolated tracklet file)
+python code to search the MPC's (Minor Planet Center's) ITF (isolated tracklet file)

 # pre-calculation
 background pre-calculations need to be performed on tracklets to facilitate rapid querying